Print

 Instructions

-7. Allow to ferment somewhere cool and dark for 2 -5 days.
+3. Allow to ferment somewhere cool and dark for 2 -5 days.
 A closet or kitchen cupboard is perfect.
+The ferment will bubble vigorously, so be sure to use a lid that will release the excess carbon dioxide.

-8. After fermenting, taste a pickle slice and adjust flavours to suit your taste.
+4. After fermenting, taste a pickle slice and adjust the flavors to suit your taste.
 To make them more sour, drain away 1/2 cup of brine and replace it with 1/2 cup of cider vinegar.
-To make them sweeter, stir in 2 tbsp of white sugar.
+To make them sweeter, stir in 2 Tbsp of white sugar.

-9. Store in the refrigerator for up to 1 month.
+5. Store in the refrigerator and enjoy within 1 month.

 Notes